 Thank you for your email.
 We will respond as soon as possible.

-Despite the stock market’s poor performance during the past quarter, we remain optimistic about the prospects for U.S. equities.
-We are also encouraged by the market’s upward direction during the early part of January 2019.
-We believe that the economy remains generally robust and that the outlook for continued strength in earnings among the companies in our portfolio remains solid.
-The U.S. unemployment rate remains near an historic low, and most leading economic indicators remain positive.
-Although we are not expert in gauging the future direction of interest rates (and we believe that few such “experts” exist), we are encouraged that the Wall Street consensus has evolved to expect more modest increases by the Federal Reserve going forward.
+We remain optimistic that the prospects for U.S. equities are bright.
+We believe that the economy remains generally robust and that the outlook for continued earnings growth from the companies in our portfolio is solid.
+The U.S. unemployment rate remains near historic lows, and most leading economic indicators remain positive.
+Inflation is muted, and we believe this makes it less likely that the Federal Reserve will increase interest rates meaningfully any time soon.

 We believe that our portfolio of well-managed, competitively advantaged, fast growing companies will continue to perform well, although we cannot guarantee that they will.
 We continue to believe that high-quality, mid-sized growth stocks represent a compelling long-term investment opportunity.